Choosing the Right Fire Sprinkler System is the First Step

 Wet Sprinkler Systems

 A wet fire sprinkler system is the most prevalent and cost-effective of the four types of fire sprinkler system technologies.
-Continually charged with water, these systems are designed to discharge at a fixed temperature which extinguishes and controls the spread of fire.
+Continually charged with water, these systems are designed to discharge water quickly once an individual sprinkler head detects heat.
+They discharge at a fixed temperature which extinguishes and controls the spread of fire.
 Wet fire sprinkler systems are indicated for climate-controlled buildings; the technology is reliable and time-tested for its efficacy and relatively low cost.

 Dry Sprinklers Systems

-Dry fire sprinkler systems are used in unconditioned spaces where temperatures have the potential to fall below freezing.
+Dry fire sprinkler systems are used in unconditioned spaces where temperatures have the potential to fall below freezing and work by using pressurized air in pipes that discharges before releasing water.
 Though equally effective at extinguishing the fire, dry sprinklers generally require more maintenance and are typically more costly to install and maintain.
 Dry-pipe systems can also be used as subsystems for more complex wet systems such as in attics, warehouses or refrigerated storage areas.

 Pre-Action Sprinkler Systems